400 Tactical Helicopter Squadron: History

 During peacetime, the squadron fulfills 1 Wing commitments by providing operational and training support to the 4th Canadian Division, the defence of Canadian sovereignty, support to national taskings, and support to peacekeeping operations.
 Its secondary duties are to support search and rescue operations of the Royal Canadian Air Force.

-In the unlikely event that the nation mobilizes for war, 400 Tactical Helicopter and Training Squadron will deploy all of its aviation assets, including support equipment, to augment 427 Special Operations Aviation Squadron in Petawawa.
+In the unlikely event that the nation mobilizes for war, 400 Tactical Helicopter and Training Squadron will deploy all of its aviation assets, including support equipment, to augment 427 Special Operations Aviation Squadron at Garrison Petawawa.
 Those personnel remaining behind will form the core of a forces generation unit.

 400 Tactical Helicopter and Training Squadron has an establishment of 237 personnel divided into six flights: